atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 This event handler operates in a similar way to the *`window` `click` handler* described above.
 If a `keydown` event that is not prevented and is the **escape** key then we clear the current selection.
 The **escape** `keydown` event will be prevented if it is used to cancel a drag.

+### Action: Item walking

+> This is not implemented in our reference application

+You are welcome to build a selection walking keyboard interaction pattern.
+You could use the arrow keys (<kbd>↑</kbd> <kbd>↓</kbd> <kbd>→</kbd> <kbd>←</kbd>) to move the selection around.
+Ideally these movements would also shift browser focus so that a user can press **spacebar** <kbd>space</kbd> to lift immediately.

+### Action Mouse selection box

+> This is not implemented in our reference application

+You could build your own abstraction (or use some elses) to add the idea of a selection box.
+You could use this to allow a user to drag a box around the items they want to select.
+[Example](http://threedubmedia.com/code/event/drop/demo/selection)

 ## Dragging

 We need to do one check in `onDragStart`.
 If the user is starting to drag something that is not selected then we need to clear the selection.